-I've been transfixed with designer Sonya Park's line, Arts & Science, for a while now, but since the line is based in Tokyo and has only a few global stockists, I can only admire the pieces from afar.
-So when I discovered Arts & Science's shop in Galerie Vivienne in Paris (their only location outside of Japan), I went on a pilgrimage.
+I’ve been transfixed with designer Sonya Park’s line, Arts & Science, for a while now, but since it is based in Tokyo and has only a few global stockists, I can only admire the pieces from afar.
+So when I learned about Arts & Science’s shop in Galerie Vivienne in Paris (their only location outside of Japan), I went on a pilgrimage.

-The shop is located in the 2nd arrondissement, where you'll find the former stock exchange, banking headquarters, and textile district.
-Partially designed by François Jean Delannoy in 1823, the neo-classical passages are covered with a glass dome that infuses the interiors with a warm glow—that alone is worth the visit.
+The shop is located in the Second Arrondissement, where you’ll find the former stock exchange, banking headquarters, and textile district.
+Partially designed by Franí§ois Jean Delannoy in 1823, the neoclassical passages are covered with a glass dome that infuses the interiors with a warm glow–that alone is worth the visit.
 Galerie Vivienne is the perfect setting for Arts & Science, which, since its inception in 2003, has inspired a whole world around luxe utilitarian design, working with minimalist shapes in natural Japanese fabric.

-If you in Paris, visit Arts & Science at 39 Galerie Vivienne; for more, see To Wear, To Dwell, to Eat and Down the Stairs: A Staff Canteen and Cafe in Tokyo.
+In Paris, visit Arts & Science at 39 Galerie Vivienne; for more, see To Wear, To Dwell, To Eat and Down the Stairs: A Staff Canteen and Cafe in Tokyo.

 Photography by Alexa Hotz for Remodelista.